BetterThanTomorrow/dram/README.md

 Fork the repo, jack-in, fix stuff while you test it interactively.
 Send PRs.

 See the *drams* directory for the files.
+Make sure to edit the files inside the appropriate subdirectories of `drams` and not the files at the top level of `drams`.

 ## Definitions
 <dl>